ffmegaman/blog/source/_posts/2014-04-26-hello-world.markdown

 categories: 'Uncategorized'
 ---

-## My first post!
+## My first post with Octopress!!

 This is my first post to test Octopress.

-This is a code snippet:
+This is a code snippet (just to test):

 ``` ruby Testing Code Snippet
 cute_animals = [] # An array
 cute_animals << 'rabbits', 'dogs', 'hamsters' # Appending to array
 ```

+Awesome.
+I am really liking Octopress.
+Time to migrate my old posts here.